Croatia: information for victims of rape and sexual assault

 When you go for the medical examination you will get a doctor’s report.
 With that report you should go to the emergency room / infectious diseases unit explain what you need and the doctor there should be able to give you a prescription you can collect at any pharmacy.
 Doctors in Croatia usually prescribe Truvada and Raltegravir.

 Emergency contraception needs to be taken within 72 hours of the incident for it to be effective.
-Emergency contraception is not free, patients including victims of sexual assault need to pay for it and can buy it at any pharmacy.
-A prescription or medical referral is not needed.

 Hospital treatment and tests for victims of sexual assault are covered by the European Health Insurance Card (EHIC) or Global Health Insurance Card (GHIC).

-Court procedures – what to expect
+Court procedures in Croatia: what to expect

 You can be called to testify before the court if it is assumed you have relevant information.
-If you have left Croatia you will be asked to return to Croatia, however, you can request to give testimony using an audio-video link from abroad.
+If you have left Croatia, you will be asked to return to Croatia, however, you can request to give testimony using an audio-video link from abroad.
 This needs to be agreed and allowed by the court which is handling the case.

 You have the right to be informed about the criminal process regardless of whether you have a private lawyer.
 The benefit of hiring a lawyer in such criminal process is that the communication would be directed towards the lawyer instead of you.

-It is not likely that you will need to give an additional statement after giving it to the police, the State Attorney and the court.
+It is not likely that you will need to give an additional statement after giving it to the police, the Public prosecutor and the court.
 However, there may be exceptions to this depending on the case and already conducted investigations.
 You can be asked to give an additional statement if a clarification of the information you already gave is required, or if you need to be asked about additional matters in the proceedings.

-It is possible to drop charges once they are filed and if you wish to, however, this depends on whether the crime is prosecuted by official duty of the State Attorney (ex officio) or not.
+It is possible to drop charges once they are filed and if you wish to, however, this depends on whether the crime is prosecuted by official duty of the Public prosecutor or not.
 If it is, the criminal prosecution will proceed regardless of you dropping the charges.
 For crimes such as rape and sexual assault you cannot drop the charges, they are automatically processed by the state.
+You can do so only if the charges would be dropped by the state.
 You cannot face charges for wanting to drop charges (unless you falsely reported a crime).

 The alleged assailant can press counter charges claiming false accusations, but not in the same process.
-You can do so only if the charges would be dropped by the state.

 The statute of limitations for crimes against sexual freedom, depending on the type and severity of the crime, is 6 to 25 years.
 However, forensic evidence is likely to be lost and this could reduce the likelihood of charges being brought against a suspect.